Why Collibre

 A glass-feel bottle, not a sachet

 This costs more.
 It ships heavier.
 It produces more visible packaging.
-We did it anyway because plastic sachets are not a daily ritual — they're a single-use convenience.
-A small bottle, taken in ten seconds and rinsed, is a different category of object.
-The format does work that the contents alone can't.
+We did it anyway, because a plastic sachet isn’t a ritual — it’s a single-use convenience.
+A small bottle, taken in ten seconds and rinsed, is a different kind of object.
+The format does work the contents alone can’t.

 A subscription you can actually leave